Noiderate/SC1015-MINI_PROJECT/README.md

 These notebooks demostrates the implementation of Classification Tree models for predicting accident severity based on our preprocessed dataset.
 Each notebook explore using different ration of the dataset with eddort to improve the overall accuracy of the model.

 ### Logistic Regression
+Logistic regression generally models the probability that an observation belongs to one of two categories based on input features.
+However, in our case, we have three classes so we will be using Multinomial Logistic Regression which can handle multiple categories.
+This will automatically be handled by Scikit learn library

 - [Logistic_Regression_model.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/Logistic_Regression_model.ipynb)
 - [Logistic_Regression_model_40k.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/Logistic_Regression_model_40k.ipynb)
 - [Logistic_Regression_model_4k.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/Logistic_Regression_model_4k.ipynb)